ElicitSoftware/Pedigree/README.md

 <!-- LICENSE -->
 ## License
-This project only contains a plumber file, a docker file, maven script, and a test file.
-Because of the low effort it is being released under the MIT License with hopes it will be usefull to others.
+Released under the MIT License with in the hope it will be usefull to others.

 See `LICENSE.md` for more information.